Canadian Small Business CRA Compliance Routine

 • Use the 10-minute rule: set a timer, start, stop when it rings.
 Showing up matters more than finishing.

 • Habit stack plus reward.
-Pair Money Monday with a treat you only have during admin time (special tea/playlist), then tick a box.
+Pair Money Monday with a treat you only have during admin time (special tea / playlist), then tick a box.
+Do the same with Treasury Thursday.
+Maybe change your treat (favourite coffee / instrumental play list).
 Small rewards train your brain to like the routine.

 • Never miss twice.
 If you skip a day, make the next one a 2-minute version.
 Consistency beats perfection.